 SWINE: A 2011 Indie Science Fiction Film

-The new owners of this domain didn't want SWINE to disappear from the web, so they rebuilt an edited version of the original site from its archived content, supplementing the site's content with additional outside sources such as film reviews.
+This edited version of the original site was reconstructed from its archived content, supplemented with additional material from outside sources such as film reviews and other media.

 Check out the 2013 SWINE Theatrical Trailer on Youtube.

 Director: Daniel Levitch

 Actors: Osa Wallander, Gregory Lee Kenyon, Kellsy MacKilligan

 Release Date: December 3, 2011